 1986 - Becomes a spokesperson against elder abuse after appearing in a television movie on the subject, "Amos."

 February 1991 - Survives a helicopter accident, in which two people die.

 1991 - Receives the Life Achievement Award from the American Film Institute.

 1995 - Suffers a stroke that initially leaves him without the ability to speak.

 1996 - Receives an honorary Academy Award for "fifty years as a creative and moral force in the motion picture community."

 2001 - Receives the Producers Guild of America Milestone Award, their highest honor, in recognition of his contribution to entertainment history.

 2001 - Awarded the National Medal of Arts.

-March 2009 - Performs his one-man show, "Before I Forget," for a limited engagement at the Center Theatre Group/Kirk Douglas Theatre in California.
+March 2009 - Performs his one-man show, "Before I Forget," at the Center Theatre Group/Kirk Douglas Theatre in California.